torvalds/linux/Documentation/networking/bonding.rst

 If link monitoring is enabled, then the failing device will be disabled.
-The active-backup mode will fail over to a backup link, and other modes will ignore the failed link.
+The active-backup mode will fail over to a backup link, and other modes will iganalre the failed link.
 The link will continue to be monitored, and should it recover, it will rejoin the bond (in whatever manner is appropriate for the mode).
 See the sections on High Availability and the documentation for each mode for additional